 The HRC HCP Section 6.6 (PALCO 1999), Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the Federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on Eel River gravel bars upriver from the Rio Dell Bridge.
 The HCP objective is to avoid impacts to western snowy plovers nesting on gravel bars.
 The breeding season is defined in the HCP as 24 March to 15 September.
-In 2016 HRC conducted gravel extraction operations on the Truck Shop, Dinner Creek, and 3-Mile bars near Scotia from 1 September to 14 October.
-Potential impacts to snowy plovers were avoided by conducting pre-extraction HCP reconnaissance-level surveys for this species in 2016.
+In 2017 HRC conducted gravel extraction operations on the Dinner Creek, and 3-Mile bars near Scotia from 18 September to 13 October.
+Potential impacts to snowy plovers were avoided by conducting extraction operations outside of the snowy plover breeding season in 2017.